yuhangle/endstone-territory/README.md

 ## Features

-The core of territory plugin is developed using C++ and utilizes SQLite for storing territory data, theoretically offering better performance.
+Territory plugin is developed using C++ and utilizes SQLite for storing territory data, theoretically offering better performance.

 ## How to use

 > Install&Config

-The plugin is divided into two parts: a graphical menu plugin and the core plugin.
-The graphical menu plugin is written in Python and does not possess the core functionality.
-The core plugin can run independently without the graphical menu plugin.

 **Install Endstone**